Barnum station

-The Barnum station is a planned regional rail station to be located on the Metro-North Railroad's New Haven Line in East Bridgeport, Connecticut.
+Barnum station is a planned regional rail station to be located on the Metro-North Railroad's New Haven Line in East Bridgeport, Connecticut.
 The station will be named after the circus showman and former Bridgeport mayor P. T. Barnum, and will be located on the south side of Barnum Avenue between Seaview Avenue and Pembroke Street.
 A feasibility study was released in July 2013, followed by preliminary planning funding in July 2014 and an application for planning funding in June 2015.
 By January 2017, the station was planned to open in 2021.
 However, the project was indefinitely postponed in January 2019.

 Description

 The station was estimated to cost $146.1 million to complete in 2017 and will have two offset 900-foot-long island platforms to allow Amtrak service to stop as well.
 The two local tracks will be shifted toward the outside of the right-of-way to provide space for the island platforms.
 The construction of the platforms and the shifting of the tracks will require widening the reconstruction of some bridges.
 The station will have 550 park and ride spots for commuters.

 The station will enhance service flexibility by enabling express service, and permitting two-track local and two-track express service.
 Currently, along the New Haven, there are only two stations with island platforms, Stamford and New Haven.
 This layout requires that trains stopping at any other station has to switch to the outer local tracks, requiring lower operating speeds and reducing capacity.
 Since normal express service would be hard to operate, Metro-North has zone express service to reduce the number of crossovers used in revenue service.
 Some trains stop at a block of stations, and other trains stop at other blocks of stations.
 Current Amtrak trains stop at Bridgeport, and therefore, they have to cross to the outside tracks.
 The increased capacity could allow for increases in Metro-North and Shore Line East service.

 The station will support future transit-oriented development (TOD) in the East Bridgeport area.
 Without the construction of the station, TOD would not be possible.

 The station will have 550 parking spaces when it opens in 2021, with the possibility for an expansion to 1,000 spaces.
 There will either be a pedestrian overpass or a pedestrian concourse to connect the platforms.